 The most obvious reason to buy an HDMI switch is because you need more HDMI ports, right?
 Well, the 501BN has five ports for you to plug devices in.
 It's as simple as plugging everything into the 501BN and then using the device's one output to connect it to your TV.
 From there, you just need to select which device you want to see using the remote, or let auto switching handle it for you.

 The 501BN comes with a power cord and needs to be plugged into a wall outlet in order to function properly.
 Some HDMI switches run off of the power they take from HDMI ports, but that is often fickle and unreliable.
 Plugging your switcher in yields the best results.

 The 501BN comes with an industry-standard one-year warranty.
 Should you need to use that warranty, you can contact Kinivo's support team through email or by phone.
 You can also read through the FAQs section on its website to quickly troubleshoot problems.

 There's no guarantee that the 501BN, or any HDMI switch, will work with your home theater setup.
 There are so many different variables that the only way to really know is to buy the device and test it.
 Make sure that you buy from a reputable source that has a strong return policy.
 That way, if the HDMI switch doesn't work for you, it will be easy to return and then try another one.

 The Kinivo 501BN is an excellent HDMI switcher that should work well for most people.
 It doesn't have an external infrared sensor and isn't suitable for 4K content, but that's OK.
 Most people are still happy with 1080p movies and TV shows.
-For those who just want more HDMI ports for their 1080p 3D content, the 501BN is the best HDMI switch on the market.
+For those who just want more HDMI ports for their 1080p 3D content, the 501BN is one of the best HDMI switches on the market.